What is a healthy diet for pulmonary fibrosis?

 Eating the right amount

 A healthy diet should provide us with the right amount of energy – usually measured in calories - to maintain energy balance.
-This means consuming the same amount of calories as our body actually needs.
-Not enough and we become underweight; too many and the extra calories get stored as fat.
+This means consuming the same amount of calories as our body needs.

 Exactly how much energy you need from your food depends on many different things, such as how active you are.
 But, on average women need about 2,000 calories a day, and men need about 2,500.